OFA joint evaluation options and number of radiographic views:

 ● Physical Exam (this allows the veterinarian to assess safety of sedation and recommended doses as well as evaluate the overall health of your pet and address any other abnormalities found that could potentially be heritable/passed onto offspring): $43 per patient

-● Sedation (highly recommended by OFA in order to get joints in position for best evaluation provided no contraindication to sedation is found on physical exam): $45 per patient
+● Sedation (recommended by OFA in order to get joints in position for best evaluation provided no contraindication to sedation is found on physical exam): $45 per patient

 ● Radiograph and application submission fee (CVH staff will annotate radiographs, fill out submission form, and send all information needed for evaluation to OFA for you):